 - Full use of wheels, tools and equipment

 - Full tuition and time for one-to-one guidance

 - Firing of students’ best piece.
 (Additional raw pieces may be fired at a cost of £2.50 each).

 A NOTE ABOUT THE CERAMIC PROCESS:

 The process of making a finished pot takes time!
-Thrown pots need to dry to the leather-hard stage (about 24 hours depending on the size of the piece), they can then be trimmed and turned.
+Thrown pots need to dry to the leather-hard stage (at least 24 hours depending on the size of the piece), they can then be trimmed and turned.
 Further drying is necessary after this and can take as long as three or four days before they can be fired.
 Proper drying is crucial to allow any moisture in the clay to be released, if there is any left in the clay body it may cause the pot to crack or even explode in the kiln.
 Once the first firing is complete another firing is necessary once the pot has been glazed.

 Our Pottery lessons and courses make great Christmas and birthday gifts!
 If you know someone who would love one, pop in to the studio and pick one up.
 Vouchers are available for any amount and can be purchased from the gallery shop on the ground floor.
 Purchase one for one or more complete sessions or use them as part payment towards several lessons.